 All of this drove me into a corner where I thought the only way out was suicide.
 At the age of thirteen I had no clue if a “God” or “higher power” existed.
 I, simply, had no way to justify it based on the torment that I was living in.

 My plan to end my life was finalized when I figured out I could steal dynamite from a friend’s father who worked in construction.
-I had gotten so good at hiding my true feelings that no one would expect anything.
+I had gotten so good at hiding my true feelings that no one would suspect anything.
 There were no cries for help and there would be no note.
 I would simply construct a crown of dynamite which I would place over my head and set it off.
 I did plan to do this in a remote location so I wouldn’t harm anyone or damage property.
 (It’s strange how I could be so thoughtful in that situation.)

 Weeks prior to carrying out my plan, I was at a mid-week service at the church my family had attended now for the past couple of years.
 This night we had most unusual guests.
 They were a husband and wife music group.
 What made it unusual was that the husband played incredible jazz piano unlike I had ever heard and the wife sang exceptional jazz vocals.
 So, it was a gospel jazz duo.
 Although it was unique and the music was good, I was too busy in the very back of the church making fart noises with my hands along with the music.
 I did this to get my only friend laughing so hard he’d piss his pants.
 Then, I was interrupted.